kube-burner/kube-burner/docs/measurements.md

 ### Metrics

-The metrics collected are pod latency timeeries (`podLatencyMeasurement`) and four documents holding a summary with different pod latency quantiles of each pod condition (`podLatencyQuantilesMeasurement`).
+The metrics collected are pod latency timeseries (`podLatencyMeasurement`) and four documents holding a summary with different pod latency quantiles of each pod condition (`podLatencyQuantilesMeasurement`).

 One document, such as the following, is indexed per each pod created by the workload that enters in `Running` condition during the workload: